Medgend Icon

 What are the health effects of smoking?

 There's no way around it; smoking is bad for your health.
-It harms nearly every organ of the body, some that you would not expect.
-Cigarette smoking causes nearly one in five deaths in the United States.
-It can also cause many other cancers and health problems.
-These include:
+It harms nearly every organ of the body, even some that you would not expect.
+Cigarette smoking causes many cancers and other health problems.
+It is also the cause of nearly one in five deaths in the United States.

-Women who smoke while pregnant have a greater chance of certain pregnancy problems.
-Their babies are also at higher risk of dying of sudden infant death syndrome (SIDS).
+You have a greater chance of certain pregnancy problems if you smoke while pregnant.
+Your baby is also at higher risk of dying of sudden infant death syndrome (SIDS).

 Smoking also causes addiction to nicotine, a stimulant drug that is in tobacco.
 Nicotine addiction makes it much harder for people to quit smoking.